ros-sports/ros-sports-docs/project-list.rst

 *************

-Provides an interface to the RoboCup 3D Simulator SimSpark that closely matches a Softbank Nao robot interface.
+Provides an interface to the RoboCup 3D Simulator SimSpark that closely matches a Aldebaran Nao robot interface.

 `RQt Image Overlay`_
 ********************